 - You have significant cash in a life insurance policy.
 But there it does not have a no-lapse guarantee.
 After proper analysis and comparison, you find another company.
 One that will offer a no-lapse guarantee.
 And the transfer economics work.
 Solution: exchange the cash value to a new life insurance policy

 It is also important that you make sure you don’t make any of the mistakes often involved with poorly executed exchanges.
-Ones that could cause an unintended taxable event.
+Especially mistakes that could cause an unintended taxable event.

 Working with a financial advisor teamed with an insurance expert and tax expert can help you pull all of this together.
-If you are in this situation, analyze your assets and financial situation to see if updates to your financial plan make sense.
+Furthermore, if you are in this situation, analyze your assets and financial situation to see if updates to your financial plan make sense.

 Don’t Know What to Do or Don’t Fully Understand the 1035 Exchange?

 Are you are facing a situation like this?
 With your annuity or life insurance?
 And don’t know what to do? if so give us a call.
 We have helped people in many situations like this.
 If you would first like some questions answered give us a call.
 888.278.9433.
-Or contact us and we can go from there.
+Or contact me personally onlineand we can go from there.
 Thanks for stopping by!

 *Certain protocols must be followed when enacting a 1035 exchange and the IRS can be very strict about this.
 Example IRS Bulletin – consult an experienced advisor before attempting a 1035 exchange